 Chronic lymphocytic leukaemia

-The overall safety profile of Venclyxto is based on data from 758 patients with CLL treated in clinical studies with venetoclax in combination with obinutuzumab rituximab or as monotherapy.
-The safety analysis included patients from two phase 3 studies (CLL14 and MURANO), two phase 2 studies (M13-982 and M14-032), and one phase 1 study (M12-175).
+The overall safety profile of Venclyxto is based on data from 1187 patients with CLL treated in clinical studies with venetoclax in combination with obinutuzumab, ibrutinib, or rituximab, or as monotherapy.
+The safety analysis included patients from three phase 3 studies (CLL14, GLOW, and MURANO), three phase 2 studies (CAPTIVATE, M13-982, and M14-032), and one phase 1 study (M12-175).
 CLL14 was a randomised, controlled study in which 212 patients with previously untreated CLL and comorbidities received venetoclax in combination with obinutuzumab.
+GLOW was an open-label randomised study in which 106 patients with previously untreated CLL received venetoclax in combination with ibrutinib.
 MURANO was a randomised, controlled study in which 194 patients with previously treated CLL received venetoclax in combination with rituximab.
-In the phase 2 and phase 1 studies, 352 patients with previously treated CLL, which included 212 patients with 17p deletion and 146 patients who had failed a B-cell receptor pathway inhibitor were treated with venetoclax monotherapy (see section 5.1).
+CAPTIVATE was a multicentre, 2-cohort study in which 323 patients with previously untreated CLL received venetoclax in combination with ibrutinib.
+In the M13-982, M14-032 and M12-175 studies, 352 patients with previously treated CLL, which included 212 patients with 17p deletion and 146 patients who had failed a B-cell receptor pathway inhibitor were treated with venetoclax monotherapy (see section 5.1).

-The most commonly occurring adverse reactions (≥20%) of any grade in patients receiving venetoclax in the combination studies with obinutuzumab or rituximab were neutropenia, diarrhoea, and upper respiratory tract infection. .
+The most commonly occurring adverse reactions (≥20%) of any grade in patients receiving venetoclax in the combination studies with obinutuzumab, ibrutinib, or rituximab were diarrhoea, neutropenia, nausea, upper respiratory tract infection, fatigue and vomiting.
 In the monotherapy studies, the most common adverse reactions were neutropenia/neutrophil count decreased, diarrhoea, nausea, anaemia, fatigue, and upper respiratory tract infection.

-The most frequently reported serious adverse reactions (≥2%) in patients receiving venetoclax in combination with obinutuzumab rituximab were pneumonia, sepsis, febrile neutropenia, and TLS.
+The most frequently reported serious adverse reactions (≥2%) in patients receiving venetoclax in combination with obinutuzumab, ibrutinib, or rituximab were pneumonia, febrile neutropenia, sepsis, neutropenia, anaemia, diarrhoea and TLS.
 In the monotherapy studies, the most frequently reported serious adverse reactions (≥2%) were pneumonia and febrile neutropenia.

+The safety of venetoclax in combination with acalabrutinib with or without obinutuzumab was assessed in AMPLIFY, a randomised, controlled study of 575 patients with previously untreated CLL without del (17p) or TP53 mutation.
+Of the 291 patients treated with venetoclax in combination with acalabrutinib, the most commonly occurring reactions (≥20%) of any grade were infections, neutropenia, headache, bruising, diarrhoea and musculoskeletal pain.
+The most commonly reported Grade ≥3 adverse reaction (≥5%) was neutropenia.
+Of the 284 patients treated with venetoclax in combination with acalabrutinib and obinutuzumab, the most commonly occurring adverse reactions of any grade (≥20%) were infections, neutropenia, headache, bruising, diarrhoea, nausea and musculoskeletal pain.
+The most commonly reported Grade ≥3 adverse reactions (≥5%) were neutropenia and thrombocytopenia.

 Acute myeloid leukaemia